cesarvr/blog/content/post/istio-2.md

 /*...*/
 ```

-If we execute the script it will create a server, if we connect the browser to port 8080 we should get this:
+If we execute the script a server will be created and if we connect the browser to port 8080 we should get this:

 ```xml
 GET / HTTP/1.1